gmongaras/Llama-2_Huggingface_4Bit_QLoRA/README.md

 # Requirements
 The python requirements to run the script are located in requirements.txt

-You should also download the weights of the 7B model here `https://huggingface.co/tiiuae/falcon-7b` and put the files in a directory `./tiiuae/falcon-7b`
+You should also download the Falcon weights of the 7B model here `https://huggingface.co/tiiuae/falcon-7b` and put the files in a directory `./tiiuae/falcon-7b` or download the Llama-2 weights here `https://huggingface.co/meta-llama/Llama-2-7b-hf` and put them in a directory named `./llama-2`

 # Multiple GPUs
 This script does not support multi-gpus on 4-bit finetuning.
 If I find a way to do this, I will update the script.